 Pinagbuyutan Island is not your typical beach.
 If your idea of a beach is sand sprinkled with trees and rocks, then you’ll be surprised to know that Pinagbuyutan is the complete opposite.
 The island is coconut groves and rock grasslands sprinkled with sands.
 Adding to this is a twin-peaked karst formation in the background.
-But don’t let this intimidate you—it’s for this unique feature where this island is known for.
+But don’t let this intimidate you—it’s for this unique feature that this island is known for.
 If you like minimal hiking and meditating over swimming, then this is the paradise you should be seeking.

 16. Pinasil Island

-In this beach island, visitors can decide to do either of the two things: swimming under the sun or swimming under limestone formations.
-You can either spend the day swimming under the sun or swim your way to the famous Cathedral Cave, a limestone cavern that looks like European cathedrals.
+On this beach island, visitors can decide to do either of the two things: swimming under the sun or swimming under limestone formations.
+You can either spend the day swimming under the sun or swim your way to the famous Cathedral Cave, a limestone cavern that looks like a European cathedral.
 The cathedral itself is not reachable via a boat.
 You’ll need to kayak or swim your way to get here.
 Will you sunbathe and chill out in Pinasil Island’s cool waters, or will you stare at the beautiful work of nature in the Cathedral Cave?
 If you can’t decide you can always do both!

 17. Simizu Island aka Shimizu Island